ak9347128658/Backend_nodejs/week1_2/code/sql_postgres/week2/day2/README.md

 # Day 2: Subqueries and Common Table Expressions (CTEs) in PostgreSQL

-This document is designed to help you understand **Subqueries** and **Common Table Expressions (CTEs)** in PostgreSQL.
-We'll break down each topic with clear explanations, practical examples, and exercises to solidify your understanding.
-This guide assumes you have a basic understanding of SQL and PostgreSQL, but we'll keep things simple and approachable for beginners.
+This document introduces **Subqueries** and **Common Table Expressions (CTEs)** in PostgreSQL, designed to help students understand these concepts through clear explanations, practical examples, and visual Mermaid.js diagrams.
+The guide assumes a basic understanding of SQL and PostgreSQL but is beginner-friendly.

 ---